-- MI-18 [HIGH] The CDNI Metadata interface shall provide indication of related content (e.g. HTTP Adaptive Bit Rate chunks) by the Content Collection ID (CCID) metadata.
+- MI-18 {HIGH} The CDNI Metadata interface shall provide indication of related content (e.g. HTTP Adaptive Bit Rate chunks) by the Content Collection ID (CCID) metadata.
 This could be used by the Downstream CDN for operations on the group of content.
-For example, this could potentially include: - \ content acquisition for the entire set of files when one piece of content is requested - \ local file management and storage bundles all the files for the content - \ purging the entire set of files associated with the content - \ logging of the delivery of the content for the session when at least one file in the set was delivered - MI-19 [MED] The CDNI Metadata Distribution interface should support an OPTIONAL mechanism allowing the Upstream CDN to indicate to the Downstream CDN which CDNI Log fields are to be provided for all, for specific sets of, or for specific content items delivered using HTTP.
-A CDNI implementation that does not support this optional CDNI Metadata Distribution Interface mechanism MUST ignore this log format indication and generate CDNI logging format for HTTP Adaptive Streaming using the default set of CDNI Logging fields.
-(Note: this function is not concluded to be in Metadata Interface or Control Interface) - MI-20 [MED] The CDNI Metadata Distribution interface should allow the Upstream CDN to signal to the Downstream CDN the Content Collection ID value for all, for specific sets of, or for specific content items delivered using HTTP.
+For example, this could potentially include: - content acquisition for the entire set of files when one piece of content is requested - local file management and storage bundles all the files for the content - purging the entire set of files associated with the content - logging of the delivery of the content for the session when at least one file in the set was delivered - MI-19 {MED} The CDNI Metadata interface should support an optional mechanism allowing the Upstream CDN to indicate to the Downstream CDN which CDNI Log fields are to be provided for all content items, for specific sets of content items, or for specific content items delivered using HTTP.
+A CDNI implementation that does not support this optional CDNI Metadata Distribution interface mechanism shall ignore this log format indication and generate CDNI logging format for HTTP Adaptive Streaming using the default set of CDNI Logging fields.
+(Note: This function may be part of the CDNI Metadata interface or the CDNI Control interface.) - MI-20 {MED} The CDNI Metadata interface should allow the Upstream CDN to signal to the Downstream CDN the Content Collection ID value for all, for specific sets of, or for specific content items delivered using HTTP.
 Whenever the Downstream CDN is instructed by the Upstream CDN to report the Content Collection ID field in the log records, the Downstream CDN is to use the value provided through the CDNI Metadata interface for the corresponding content.
-Note the Session ID field along with Content Collection ID may be used for HTTP Adaptive Streaming content. - MI-21 [MED] The CDNI Metadata Distribution interface should allow the Upstream CDN to signal to the Downstream CDN the Authorization Group ID value for all the related HTTP Adaptive Streaming content (i.e. manifest file and chunks).
+Note the Session ID field along with Content Collection ID may be used for HTTP Adaptive Streaming content. - MI-21 {MED} The CDNI Metadata interface should allow the Upstream CDN to signal to the Downstream CDN the Authorization Group ID value for all the related HTTP Adaptive Streaming content (i.e. manifest file and chunks).
 The authorization result of a content (e.g. manifest file) is transferred over to related content (e.g. chunks).